 BCR is concerned with the governance and implementation of proactive and reactive measures which ensure that enterprise and business functions have resilience and recovery capabilities to continue, should a serious event occur.
 This is done through the: (1) integration and alignment with the various risk functions throughout the organization and sector, (2) development of guidance and standards relating to business continuity, crisis management, and location risk, (3) monitoring compliance and (4) promotion of awareness and education.
 DTCC's Global BCR Policy establishes requirements for how DTCC as a whole, including FICC, will effect and maintain controls that address defined threats which, if not otherwise implemented, could result in a high level of risk to the continuity of enterprise operations.
-This policy defines the governance structure, high-level roles and responsibilities and framework for DTCC's business continuity (BC) process.
+This policy http://ithandbook.ffiec.gov.